-To protect against the loss of data in the event of a physical disaster, database corruption, hardware or software failure, or other incident which may lead to the loss of services or data, CUUs are required to conduct Business Continuity and IT Disaster Recovery (DR) Planning.
+To protect against the loss of data in the event of a physical disaster (natural or manmade), database corruption, hardware or software failure, or other incident which may lead to the loss of services or data, CUUs are required to conduct Business Continuity and IT Disaster Recovery (DR) Planning.

 Business Continuity planning includes conducting a Business Impact Analysis (BIA) to address availability of essential business functions and vital infrastructure:

 - Determine mission critical business processes and recovery time.
 Critical business processes must be identified, and the impact of a system disruption to those processes must be determined along with outage impacts and estimated downtime.
 The estimated downtime should reflect the maximum time that an organization can tolerate while still maintaining the mission.